How to write a cause and effect essay: guide, topics, examples

 Cause and effect essay introduction

 The opening paragraphs in the cause and effect essay structure should include three major points.
 First, grab the reader’s attention with a hook, such as a quote, statistic, or question.
-Next, provide your reasoning for choosing the topic or share the background information the audience will need to understand your narrative.
+Next, explain your reasoning for choosing the topic, or share the background information the audience needs to understand your narrative.
 Finally, include a thesis statement.
 In a cause and effect essay, it should read like a one-sentence summary of all the core reasons and consequences.

 Cause and effect essay body paragraphs